21ftt1283/21ftt1283.github.io/README.md

 This site is made to showcase tasks (or assignments) given by the lecturer to be made either during or after the lecture has been given.

-See the modules for this semester at [projects](https://github.com/21ftt1283/eportfolio/projects).
+See the modules for this semester [here](https://github.com/21ftt1283/eportfolio/projects).